habitat-sh/habitat/BUILDING.md

 ## Mac OS X for Native Development

 These instructions assume you want to develop, build, and run the various Habitat software components in a macOS environment.
-While components other than the `hab` CLI itself aren't officially supported on Mac, it is possible and sometimes useful to run parts of the Habitat ecosystem without virtualization.
+Components other than the `hab` CLI itself aren't all supported on Mac, but it is sometimes useful to run parts of the Habitat ecosystem without virtualization.
+We recommend using another environment.

 First clone the codebase and enter the directory: